Submissions

 Portolan, which refers to ancient sea navigation charts, provides a space for theoretical analyses of contemporary political events, perspectives, and projects in a conjuncture characterized by global turmoil and new challenges.

 Portolan and South Atlantic Quarterly, although independent publications, share theoretical commitments and are designed to complement one another.
-Whereas SAQ, published by Duke University Press, maintains an academic profile, Portolan provides a more rapid mode of publication to keep up with current events.
+Whereas SAQ generally maintains an academic profile and is published quarterly by Duke University Press, Portolan provides a more rapid mode of publication.

 Editors